kkugosu/PYTORCH---dialogue_intention_extraction/README.md

 - The intention and emotion of the speaker play a pivotal role in determining the flow and direction of the conversation.
 - The impact of the speaker's intention on the conversation's progression becomes increasingly noticeable as the dialogue extends.

-## Getting Started

-[// You can add sections here detailing how to set up and execute the project]

 ## Acknowledgements